 Another thing, it is impossible to use spin with paddle.
 Everything is in the volley grip.
 Because paddle rackets are much smaller than the one from tennis, it happened to me (too often) that I totally missed the ball because I thought he was longer haha….

-Secondly, I did really enjoy it.
+I did really enjoy it.
 Although, using the wall was still very difficult and every time I forgot that is it possible.
-It is a very dynamic game and if you get the game, you can use lots of strategic trics to make it more difficult for the other.
+It is a very dynamic game and if you get the game, you can use lots of strategic tricks to make it more difficult for the other.